cdrummey216/whoami/whoami.md

 # whoami
 **The Perception Constant**
+Humans are the observers of that which is and that which is not, yet.
+No matter what, we are where we are and that is observable and self-evident.
+We observe time as it passes, and we catalog those experiences for ourselves over the course of our lives.

+But, observation is passive – how can I be an active participant in my reality?
+In other words, how do I respond to the present and change my experience?
+It all starts with observation.

+In physics, the observer effect is the disturbance of an observed system by the act of observation.
+An especially unusual version of the observer effect occurs in quantum mechanics, as best demonstrated by the double-slit experiment.

+What is observed in the experiment is a particle falling through spacetime, emanating a wave as it falls.

-In a quantifiable universe, all things must have a value.
-So, then, what is the value of a consciousness?
-And, in a world where observation (via perception) changes the observable, we must account for perception in measurement.
-A 'perception constant'.
-In my view, it is essential to all things.
+In a world where observation (via perception) changes the observable, we must account for perception in measurement.
+What is the value of consciousness?
+It is essential to all things.
 Gravity, light, and even Planck.
 The unifying element is that there is someone present to experience it, observe it, define it, and understand it.
 Whatever it is.
 Someone must be there to perceive it.
 And each of us, over the course of our entire lives, experience the constant and continuous stream that is the sense of self.

 How can you define anything in metaphysics (like whether what is being observed is a wave or a particle) without first quantifying the thing in reality that is perceiving another thing in reality (i.e. a wave or a particle).
 And the self is present in reality as a body.